apaz-cli/daisho/planning/Types.md

 When you declare a lambda expression, you expect it to capture variables from the context it was declared in.
 This is called a closure.
-This closure is expressed in Stilts as an object, since as master Qc Na has taught us, the two are equivalent.
+This closure is expressed in Daisho as an object, since as master Qc Na has taught us, the two are equivalent.
 Captures are just a fancy way to provide arguments to a constructor.
 That's how we get an instance of our lambda.
 This closure object is the anonymous type that implements our functional trait.